Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Future upgrades

-Cameras are constantly being upgraded.
-4K is slowly becoming the new standard for film and video.
-Are these things you should be concerned about?
+Cameras are constantly being upgraded, and 4K is slowly becoming the new standard for film and video.
+Should you be concerned about these things?

 It depends.
 That’s why I recommend doing a lot of research before purchasing a camera.

-You can also rent a camera from places such as LensProToGo to make sure you like what the camera offers before you buy.
+You can also rent a camera from places such as LensProToGo to see if you like its features before you buy.

 I wouldn’t get too concerned about what future cameras may have to offer.
 As you grow as a filmmaker, your equipment will grow as well.

-Lenses are just as important, if not more important than the camera itself.
-A lot of consumer-level cameras will come with a lens, but more professional or cinema-grade cameras will not.
+Lenses are just as important, if not more important, than the camera itself.
+Many consumer-level cameras will come with a lens, but more professional or cinema-grade cameras will not.

-Cameras that are not full frame will come with some cropping on the sensor, known more commonly as crop factor.
+Cameras that are not full-frame will have some sensor cropping, known more commonly as crop factor.

 For example, an MFT mount camera has a crop factor of two, so a 25mm lens will have the same field of view as a 50mm lens.

-This can be a pro or con depending on your needs.
-I’ve personally been dealing with crop factor my entire career, and it hasn’t hindered my experience too much.
+This can be a pro or con, depending on your needs.
+I’ve personally dealt with crop factor my entire career, and it hasn’t hindered my experience too much.

 A video producer may want prime lenses for better depth of field capabilities and better low light with a wider aperture.
 Many videographers also prefer a cinema lens over a photo lens.
 Check out our guide to the best affordable cine lenses here.

-You could also forgo buying an interchangeable lens camera altogether, but this isn’t a recommended option for serious filmmakers or video producers.
+You could also forgo buying an interchangeable lens camera, but this isn’t recommended for serious filmmakers or video producers.

 170454403 s